Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 return [user for user in users if user.is_active]

-Some of the most maintainable codebases in the world are not clever — they are boring.
-Boring code is easy to understand, easy to debug, and easy to modify.
-Embrace boring.
+Some of the most maintainable codebases in existence are not clever; they are unremarkable.
+Unremarkable code is easy to understand, easy to debug, and easy to modify.
+Embracing such code is advisable.

 YAGNI is the antidote to speculative generality.
-Do not build features, abstractions, or infrastructure for requirements that do not yet exist.
-Build for today's needs, and refactor when tomorrow's needs actually arrive.
+Features, abstractions, and infrastructure should not be built for requirements that do not yet exist.
+The principle is to build for today's needs and to refactor when tomorrow's needs actually arrive.

-The cost of premature abstraction is often higher than the cost of refactoring later, because premature abstractions encode assumptions about the future that are usually wrong.
-You end up maintaining complexity for scenarios that never materialize.
+The cost of premature abstraction is often higher than the cost of later refactoring, because premature abstractions encode assumptions about the future that are usually incorrect.
+The result is complexity maintained for scenarios that never materialize.

 Code Smells and Refactoring Techniques

 The term "code smell" was popularized by Martin Fowler in his book Refactoring.
-A code smell is not a bug — the code works — but it is an indication that the design could be improved.
-Code smells are symptoms; refactoring is the cure.
+A code smell is not a bug; the code functions, but it indicates that the design could be improved.
+Code smells are symptoms; refactoring is the remedy.

 Code Smell Detection Flowchart Review a Code Unit Is the function > 20 lines?
 Yes Long Method Extract Method No Does it have > 3 parameters?
 Yes Long Parameter List Introduce Parameter Object No Does the class have > 200 lines?
 Yes Large Class / God Object Extract Class No Does it use another class's data heavily?
 Yes Feature Envy Move Method No Is similar logic repeated elsewhere?
 Yes Duplicated Code Extract & Consolidate No Code Looks Clean!
 Refactoring fixes are shown in colored boxes →